Chile - Politics

 Among the presidential candidates were former President Sebastian Piñera of the right-wing Chile Vamos party, Alejandro Guillier, an independent, Beatriz Sanchez of the leftist Broad Front, Carolina Goic of the conservative Christian Democracy Party and Jose Antonio Kast, a right-wing independent.
 Since the military dictatorship ended in 1990, the country's center-left parties had won the past four elections.
 The right wing and centrists only won once, when Piñera received a majority of votes in 2010.

-Conservative billionaire Sebastian Piñera obtained with 36 percent, followed by center-left candidate Alejandro Guillier from New Majority with 22.6 percent.
-With almost 85 percent of the votes accounted for in Chile's presidential election, Conservative billionaire Sebastian Piñera will head to the second round with 36.65 percent where he will face with Alejandro Guillier of the center-left New Majority coalition, who finished with 22.59 percent.
+Conservative billionaire Sebastian Piñera obtained 36 percent, followed by center-left candidate Alejandro Guillier from New Majority with 22.6 percent.
+With almost 85 percent of the votes accounted for in Chile's presidential election, Piñera would head to the second round with 36.65 percent where he faced Alejandro Guillier of the center-left New Majority coalition, who finished with 22.59 percent.

-Beatriz Sanchez of the Broad Front coalition trails in a close third with 20.40 percent of the total vote, well above the poll numbers predicted for the new left candidate.
-Far-right candidate Jose Antonio Kast trailed with 7.9 percent, ahead of Carolina Goic of Christian Democrat party with 5.94 percent and Progressive Party candidate Marco Enriquez-Ominami with 5.55 percent.
+The main shock from the first round was the Frente Amplio (Broad Front) coalition, headed by journalist Beatriz Sanchez, which took 20 percent of the vote, more than double pollsters' predictions.
+Far-right candidate Jose Antonio Kast exceeded expectations, but trailed with 7.9 percent, ahead of Carolina Goic of Christian Democrat party with 5.94 percent and Progressive Party candidate Marco Enriquez-Ominami with 5.55 percent.
 Leftist's Alejandro Navarro and Eduardo Artes each obtained around half a percentage point.

 |Join the GlobalSecurity.org mailing list|